metaplex-foundation/docs/docs/01-programs/02-candy-machine/11-how-to-guides/01-my-first-candy-machine-part2.md

 :::caution
 This Guide is for Candy Machine v3 Account version v1.
 If you want to use the JS SDK the highest sugar version you can use is [v2.0](https://github.com/metaplex-foundation/sugar/releases/tag/v2.0.0).
 With later versions you have to the [Umi Guide](./my-first-candy-machine-part2-umi).

+This guide does NOT support programmable NFT (pNFT, royalty enforcement)
 :::

 ## Prerequisite Knowledge